December 08, 2023

 1. Register to vote and request your ballot

 Visit www.votefromabroad.org to fill out your absentee ballot request also known as the Federal Post Card Application (FPCA)— it only takes 5-10 minutes!
 If you're not registered to vote, the FPCA also serves as a voter registration form.
-Given the uncertainty surrounding postal service, we strongly encourage you to request that your absentee ballot be sent via email.
+Given the uncertainty surrounding postal service, be sure to check the option to receive your ballots via email!

-If you have any questions while filling out the form, you can also always refer to Vote from Abroad's FAQ section here.
-Type your question in the website's chat box (red circle in the bottom right-hand corner), or send an email to [email protected].
+If you have any questions while filling out the form, you can also always refer to Vote from Abroad's FAQ . on the homepage, or type your question in the website's chat box ( the red circle in the bottom right-hand corner), or send an email to [email protected].

 2. Confirm your request has been accepted and that you will receive a ballot